-The islands of North and Middle Caicos are the two largest in the country, and combined comprise over half the land-mass.
-The extensive wetlands and shallows found on their southern coasts make for some of the the best kayaking in the Turks and Caicos.
+The islands of North and Middle Caicos are the two largest in the country, and combined comprise over half the total land mass of the country.
+The extensive wetlands and shallows found on their southern coasts make for some of the best kayaking in the Turks and Caicos.

 Many villas on North and Middle Caicos include complimentary kayak use.
-Although great for casual short distance cruising off the coast, the location and type (villa kayaks are usually sit on top ocean kayaks, easy to use but not as efficient for long distance as sit-in cruising kayaks) are not as suitable for exploring.
+Although great for casual short-distance cruising off the coast, the location and type (villa kayaks are usually sit-on-top ocean kayaks, easy-to-use but not as efficient for long distances as sit-in cruising kayaks) are not as suitable for exploring.

 For longer kayak expeditions, the islands offer several excellent exploring and camping routes.
 Excursions of this type require a bit of planning.
 Although there really aren’t many actual dangers and navigation is generally easy around North and Middle Caicos, we recommend carefully planning your routes and possibly talking with a local tour operator before you depart.
 Due to the remote starting points, most long distance routes require kayak transport to the launching location.
 See locations below for more information.

 The extensive and spectacularly turquoise Bottle Creek Lagoon is the most popular paddling spot.
-This shallow sound and wetland protected area include the south sides of Bay Cay and East Bay Cay.
+This shallow sound and wetland is a protected area, and includes the south sides of Bay Cay and East Bay Cay.
 If you make it all of the way to these uninhabited islands, expect beautiful and wild beaches.

 The western mangrove wetlands of North Caicos are a decent location for boat launching kayaks from Providenciales.
-Due to being on the leeward side of the island, the wetland and channels tend to be a bit more sheltered that other locations.
-Small sharks, turtles, conch and bird abound.
+Due to being on the leeward side of the island, the wetland and channels tend to be a bit more sheltered than other locations.
+Small sharks, turtles, conch, and birds abound.

 Found on the remote east end of Middle Caicos, Lorimers Creek offers excellent overnight and exploring potential for the serious kayaker.
 Joe Grant Cay, Dickish Cay and the old cotton plantations of Lorimer’s Peninsula await.

-The most common problem paddlers’ encounter is having a difficult return journey due to the wind, currents and tides.
+The most common problem paddlers encounter is having a difficult return journey due to the wind, currents, and tides.
 Before you get well underway, pay attention to your drift direction and speed.
 If you head into the drift, your return trip won’t be tiring.
-Currents tend to be less of issue than the wind, but can be a bit more forceful at the channels between cays.
+Currents tend to be less of an issue than the wind, but can be a bit more forceful at the channels between cays.

 Some of the wetlands on North Caicos and Middle Caicos are extensive.
 The channels into these mangrove networks are maze-like and tend to look the same after a few minutes, so either go with an experienced guide or do your homework and bring (and know how to use!) a GPS unit or maps.

-Wear a life vest or personal floatation device.
+Wear a life vest or personal flotation device.
 The weather can quickly change and accidents happen.